ChefDaddyJay/pitch-and-fix-hackathon/notes.md

   - Search and filter controls are on the left
   - Search and filters both use searchParams, so users can link baack to their search

+## Commit 8 - "Categories Page" - 05/02/25

+- Implemented Categories page
+  - Products are displayed in sections that each scroll horizontally
+  - Implemented `fetchProductsByCategory` in `/lib/data.ts`

 ## Bug Notes

-[x] Product cards should display a rating, not just the number of ratings
+[x] Product cards should display a rating, not just the number of ratings [] Home page is displaying all the sample products.
+This needs to be limited to 4 or put in a carousel